 This often quoted aphorism of Osler’s truly describes the emphasis our Program places on the paramountcy of the patient in the process of learning medicine.
 We believe passionately that the learning of medicine has to be an active process at the bedside and to that end our residents find themselves in a supportive environment ministering to an ethnically diverse population of patients and encountering as wide a spectrum of illness as can be encountered anywhere.
 Yet, we heed Osler’s wise counsel about attempting to study medicine without “books”.
 In the modern era the word “books” in the context of medical education carries a much broader connotation and extends beyond the written word.
 Our didactic curriculum, described here, is designed to cater to that need.
 Our residents sail a sea that is meticulously charted!

 We hold two morning reports each day, one at Yale and one at the V.A., from Monday through Friday, thus ensuring learning in small groups.
 On one of these days, the reports are for the interns.
-In addition, one resident report is also run on Saturday mornings.
 It is the Yale tradition that report is run by the Chief Resident with core faculty always present to provide input when needed.
 On occasion an “expert” may also be invited.

 Report frequently begins about a brief inquiry about codes, errors or near errors the previous day, often followed by a very short “teaser”, such as a blood smear, a picture of a skin rash, urine sediment, an imaging study or EKG, projected on the screen by the Chief Resident.
 The reports are run using one of two different formats.
 Occasionally short discussions are held on a number of patients admitted to the teams during the previous night.
 However, more frequently, after the patient’s houseofficer has presented pertinent clinical details about a patient pre-selected by the Chief Resident, a lively and interactive discussion ensues between the Chief Resident and the housestaff in attendance, with faculty only interjecting when they feel they have something of importance to add.
 The initial emphasis is on using clinical information in order to arrive at a differential diagnosis and then asking for further investigative data.
 At this point, as relevant, copies of EKGs may be distributed and blood smears, imaging studies, echocardiograms, etc. projected on the screen in order to enable the housestaff to arrive at a diagnosis.
 Thereafter, time permitting; evidence is sought from the patient’s resident in support of the treatment the patient received, or, about the pathophysiology of the disease in question.